 Family Medical Leave Ontario

 Employees can take up to 28 weeks of unpaid leave within a 52-week period to provide care or support to certain family members with a serious medical condition that has a significant risk of death within 26 weeks (also compassionate leave).
+Can be taken in one continuous period or in separate weeks.

 Eligibility: Available to all employees, regardless of length of employment.